 CERT C guidelines[37]: MEM01-C, MEM30-C, and MEM31.C

 Ada Quality and Style Guide[1]:

-5.4.5, 7.3.3, and 7.6.6
+5.4 subsection “Dynamic Data”

+7.2 subsection “Storage Pool Mechanisms

+7.6 subsection “Input/Output on Access Types”

 Mechanism of failure

 The lifetime of an object is the portion of program execution during which storage is guaranteed to be reserved for it.
 An object exists and retains its last-stored value throughout its lifetime.
 If an object is referred to outside of its lifetime, the behaviour is undefined.
 Explicit deallocation of heap-allocated storage ends the lifetime of the object residing at this memory location (as does leaving the dynamic scope of a declared variable).
 The value of a pointer becomes indeterminate when the object it points to reaches the end of its lifetime.
 Such pointers are called dangling references.
 A deallocation causes all remaining copies of the reference to become dangling.